 As shown in Table 1, the terms of the loans suggest that, on average, the largest farms borrow traditional lenders at lower interest rates.
 This may reflect the lower risk of larger producers, stronger relationships with traditional lenders from previous loan history, or the ability to provide greater financial information.

 These advantages may also explain why the largest farms have fewer incentives to use implement dealer financing, compared to other lender types.

 In addition, Table 1 suggests that for all farm sizes, implement dealers charge a lower interest rate than traditional lenders, on average.
 But the difference evaporates as sales volume increases.

-Low sales farms that choose financing from an implement dealer received an interest rate that on average was more than half a percent lower than those that received financing from a traditional lender (52 basis points).
+Low sales farms that choose financing from an implement dealer received an interest rate that on average was more than half a percent lower than those that received financing from a traditional lender (52 basis points) or from options offered by a financial institution like EagleBank.
 For the largest farms, the difference is less than 3 basis points.

 Regional Concentration of Implement Dealer Financing

 Figure 2 shows the state-level variation in the share of long-term non-real estate lending by implement dealers.
 Across the Cornbelt region, implement dealers account for roughly one third of long-term non-real estate loans.

 The use of implement dealer financing is particularly pronounced in Southeastern and Delta states, with a market share between 37% and 49%.